 Abruptly Changing (Episodic) Drivers:

 - Flash Driver (dashed yellow): Identifies times when gradual sentiment trends are disrupted, often causing sudden market movements.
 Strong correlations exist between this driver and multi-week price disruptions.
 Every four to 11 years, this driver indicates a period of strong investor optimism, which we call an Anxiety-Free Period (AFP).
-The last one was in 2017/8 and the next will begin in April 2026.
+The last one was in 2017/8 and the next will likely begin in April 2026.
 See this link for more information about AFPs.

 - Minor Flash Driver (dashed gold): Detects brief bursts of optimism or pessimism.
 While not statistically significant over multi-decade periods, this driver is often associated with abrupt price moves.